It's a bit of an irony to call the TP-Link Archer AX6000 well-rounded, but that's true. The router has a lot to offer.

 Standard setup, responsive interface

-Thanks to the web interface, setting up the Archer AX6000 is just like that of any advanced router.
+Setting up the Archer AX6000 is like that of any advanced router, thanks to the web interface.

 Point a browser on a connected computer to 192.168.0.1 (or tplinkwifi.net) and log in with the default admin password, and the rest is self-explanatory.
 You can find out in detail via this interface emulator.

-You’ll also learn from the interface how the Archer AX6000 offers all standards network settings and a lot of common features, such as Dynamic DNS, VPN server, Guest networking, IP reservation, port forwarding, and so on.
+You'll also learn from the interface how the Archer AX6000 offers all standards network settings and many common features, such as Dynamic DNS, VPN server, Guest networking, IP reservation, port forwarding, and so on.

 In all, if you have worked with a router that has a web interface before, you'll have no problem getting the router up and running.
 If you haven't, well, here's the post for you to get started.

 Alternatively, you can also use the TP-Link Tether app.
-Note, though the app requires an account with TP-Link to work, and has limited aces to the router’s setting.
+The app requires an account with TP-Link to work and has little access to the router's setting.

 Powerful HomeCare feature suite